B-Sides and Rarities (Beach House album): Content

 "Wherever You Go" was recorded between 2009 and 2011.
-The band said they "always loved" it, but thought it sounded too much like their old music.
-They paused writing it and didn't finish it until 2011 during the Bloom recording session.
-Guitarist Alex Scally explained that they did not want the song to be part of the album and instead serves as "a wink at the end of [Bloom]", denoting its status as its hidden track.
-Another song written during the Bloom sessions was "Equal Mind", which did not appear on the album and was instead released as the B-side to "Lazuli" after realizing that it had instrumental similarities to "Other People", specifically its tempo, thus stating that it "did not fit" on the album; it was initially confirmed that the song would "never exist" in a digital format.
-The Bloom sessions led to "Saturn Song".
-This song is built on a piano loop the band wrote while recording Bloom.
-It also contains sounds recorded in deep space.
-It originally appeared on a compilation of songs incorporating space sounds which was released in 2014.
-"Chariot" and "Baseball Diamond" were recorded a year later and were finished during the recording sessions for Depression Cherry and Thank Your Lucky Stars (2015).
+The band stated that they "always loved" it, but thought it sounded similar to their previous works.
+They finished it during the Bloom recording sessions, which took place in 2011.
+Guitarist Alex Scally explained that they did not want the song to be part of the album and instead serves as "a wink at the end of [Bloom]", denoting its status as the album's hidden track.
+Another song written during the Bloom sessions was "Equal Mind", which was initially released as the B-side to the 7-inch single release for "Lazuli", the second single from Bloom.
+It did not appear on the album and was instead released as the B-side to "Lazuli" after realizing that it had instrumental similarities to "Other People", specifically its tempo, thus stating that it "did not fit" on the album.
+They had originally confirmed that the song would "never exist" in a digital format.
+The Bloom sessions also led to the creation of "Saturn Song", which was originally released in 2014 as the band's contribution to The Space Project, a compilation album by various artists, released through Lefse Records.
+This track contains sounds recorded in space and was based on a piano loop that the band wrote while recording Bloom.
+Previously unreleased, "Chariot" and "Baseball Diamond" were recorded a year later and were finished during the recording sessions for Depression Cherry and Thank Your Lucky Stars (2015).